andrewkroening/world-cup-match-predict/README.md

 Four modules support the app:

-* `scraper.py` - A web scraper to get today's games from ESPN (this was easier than other scrappy/beautiful soup options we explored).
+* [`scraper.py`](https://github.com/andrewkroening/tons-of-fun/blob/c3dec07be4177a4f93a8349a6353d7ad8a01c586/logic/scraper.py) - A web scraper to get today's games from ESPN (this was easier than other scrappy/beautiful soup options we explored).
 We pull the JSON data behind the scoreboard web page and then query for a specific location where the score data is scored.
 That is transformed slightly as it is ingested into a data frame and passed to the main app.

-* `spi_dist.py` - A generator for 1000 matches between two teams.
+* [`spi_dist.py`](https://github.com/andrewkroening/tons-of-fun/blob/c3dec07be4177a4f93a8349a6353d7ad8a01c586/logic/spi_dist.py) - A generator for 1000 matches between two teams.
 It uses the SPI dataset as its reference and calculates the SPI for each team over the 1000-match range.
 We introduced a variance factor of 25 to the simulations, which is pretty significant given the range of SPI values is 0-100.
 This is a good amount of variance because it allows for more upsets or surprises.
 The simulator tends to be 'less sure' than other popular prediction tools.
+This is also why running a simulation multiple times may result in a different result.

-* `spi_plots.py` - A plot generator that shows a layered histogram of the simulation outcomes.
+* [`spi_plots.py`](https://github.com/andrewkroening/tons-of-fun/blob/c3dec07be4177a4f93a8349a6353d7ad8a01c586/logic/spi_plots.py) - A plot generator that shows a layered histogram of the simulation outcomes.
 This tool is relatively straightforward, it just needs the outputs from `spi_dist.py`, and it will do the necessary transformations to get to the plot outcome.
 We used Altair for this function and are generally pleased, although Altair has a few limitations in what we could and could not customize.

-* `spi_winner` - A logic tool that returns a string describing the simulation.
+* [`spi_winner`](https://github.com/andrewkroening/tons-of-fun/blob/c3dec07be4177a4f93a8349a6353d7ad8a01c586/logic/spi_winner.py) - A logic tool that returns a string describing the simulation.
 It uses the `spi_dist.py` output to determine which team won which percentage of the simulations and then returns the most probable winner.

 #### Main App

-`streamlit_app.py`
+[`streamlit_app.py`](https://github.com/andrewkroening/tons-of-fun/blob/c3dec07be4177a4f93a8349a6353d7ad8a01c586/streamlit_app.py) is the logic module that we use to bring everything together.
+This application file is what renders the Streamlit user interface and sets up and runs the simulations requested.
+Because of the nature of Streamlit's low-code requirements and the outsourcing we do to the logic modules, this app is relatively short.
+For example, the entire sidebar on the app landing is just a few lines of code in this file.

+This file is also the one that the Streamlit Cloud service looks for when building the web app interface.
+It sees the accompanying [`requirements.txt`](https://github.com/andrewkroening/tons-of-fun/blob/c3dec07be4177a4f93a8349a6353d7ad8a01c586/requirements.txt) and uses that file to build a container.
+The Streamlit Cloud service does not need the Dockerfile we constructed; that is for a different purpose.

 #### Deployment

-We use GitHub actions to push our app to two places:

-* It is deployed through the [Streamlit service](https://tons-of-fun.streamlit.app) and can be consumed directly there
+This app is deployed through two channels.
+First, the Streamlit Cloud pathway:

+* The [Streamlit Cloud service](https://tons-of-fun.streamlit.app) is hosting this app, which is where we recommend you use it.
+This free service has some limitations, but it is free, and short of taking a nap once in a while if no one visits, it will keep running in perpetuity.
+The service is linked to this repository and will see updates to [`streamlit_app.py`](https://github.com/andrewkroening/tons-of-fun/blob/c3dec07be4177a4f93a8349a6353d7ad8a01c586/streamlit_app.py) or [`requirements.txt`](https://github.com/andrewkroening/tons-of-fun/blob/c3dec07be4177a4f93a8349a6353d7ad8a01c586/requirements.txt) and then rebuild the container.
+It is able to be used by the eneral public.

+As a capability exercise, we also used a more traditional deployment pipeline with the app.
+We do this as an example, because there may be occasions where you want to use Streamlit, but not make the app open to the public.
+Here's how that pathway is constructed:

 * We also build a Dockerfile that is automatically pushed to Docker Hub, then on to Azure where it is sent to a Container Instance and a Web App